Intraspecific predator interference promotes biodiversity in ecosystems: Discussion

-Intuitively, the mechanism of how intraspecific interference facilitates species coexistence can be understood from the underlying feedback loop.
-Specifically, for consumer species of higher competitiveness and thus with more individuals in an ecological community, e.g., species $C_{i}$, a larger portion of $C_{i}$ individuals are then engaged in the intraspecific interference pair which are temporarily absent from hunting (Figure~\ref{S27}a-b).
-Consequently, there would be a smaller fraction of $C_{i}$ within the chasing pair (Figure~\ref{S27}a-b), which effectively forms a self-inhibiting negative feedback loop (Figure~\ref{S27}c).
-This feedback loop results in an overall balance among the consumer species, and thus promotes biodiversity.

-In fact, predator interference has been introduced long ago in the classical B-D phenomenological model~\cite{beddington1975mutual, deangelis1975model}, yet the functional response of B-D model involving intraspecific interference can be formally derived from the scenario involving only chasing pair without predator interference~\cite{wang2020overcome, huisman1997formal} (see Eq.~\ref{FXiCP2}).
-By extending the B-D model from the mechanistic perspective, we reconcile the conflict and show that B-D model corresponds to a special case of our mechanistic model yet without the escape rate (Figures~\ref{S2}-\ref{S4}, see SI Sec.~\ref{beddington} for details).
+In fact, predator interference has been introduced long ago by the classical B-D phenomenological model~\citep{beddington1975mutual, deangelis1975mode}.
+However, the functional response of the B-D model involving intraspecific interference can be formally derived from the scenario involving only chasing pairs without consideration of pairwise encounters between consumer individuals~\citep{wang2020overcome, huisman1997formal} (see Eqs.~S8 and~S24).
+Yet, it has been demonstrated that the scenario involving only chasing pairs is under the constraint of CEP~\citep{wang2020overcome} (see Appendix-fig. 3A-C).
+Therefore, it is questionable regarding the validity of applying the B-D model to break CEP~\citep{Cantrell2004, Hsu2013}.
+From a mechanistic perspective, we resolve these issues and show that the B-D model corresponds to a special case of our mechanistic model yet without the escape rate (see Appendix-fig.~2 and Appendix~II for details).

-Finally, our model can be widely used to explain biodiversity in many ecosystems.
+Our model is broadly applicable to explain biodiversity in many ecosystems.
 In practice, many more factors are potentially involved, and special attention is required to disentangle confounding factors.
-In microbial systems, cross-feeding is commonly involved~\cite{goyal2018diversity, goldford2018emergent}, and species' preference for food is shaped by the evolution course and environmental history~\cite{wang2019NC}.
+In microbial systems, complex interactions are commonly involved~\citep{goyal2018diversity, goldford2018emergent, HU2022}, and species' preference for food is shaped by the evolutionary course and environmental history~\citep{wang2019NC}.
 It is still highly challenging to fully explain how organisms evolve and maintain biodiversity in diverse ecosystems.